The Menorah - YHWH Himself designed it!

 A suggested prayer as you light the candles:

 Blessed are you, Lord, our God, sovereign of the universe

 asher kidishanu b'mitz'votav v'tzivanu

-Who has sanctified us with His commandments and commanded us
+Who has sanctified us with His commandments and for whom

 l'had'lik neir shel Chanukah.
 (Amein)

 Hanukkah is a great witnessing tool, one of those wonderful holidays where we can show the world we are "different."
-When family members or neighbors see the Hannukiah in our windows, they automatically think, "Hmm, Jewish."
+TWhen family members or neighbors see the Hannukiah in our windows, they automatically think, "Hmm, Jewish."
 In some cases, it can lead them to question exactly what it means, and some will be curious enough to either ask us about it, or research it on their own - which might just lead them to wonder what else this "Jewish religion" contains.
 What they will find is that our Torah observant faith is not a "Jewish religion"; it is simply a wonderful belief system that follows God's commands as outlined in His Torah (first five Books of the Bible that contains all of His do's and don'ts).